Skip to content

 • Group activities for school classes

-The school can order special grouping for a class perceived as challenging, which needs support in matters related to community and working in a group.
-The grouping is tailored on a case-by-case basis, and after the grouping, it is assessed whether there is a need for further work.
+A school may request grouping for a class that needs support in matters related to community and teamwork.
+The grouping is tailored to each case and after the grouping, an assessment is made as to whether further work is needed.

 You can get more information about groupings from the school youth worker and school sponsors.